RVU-Tempcover/TempcoverEngineeringTest/README.md

 5. [Running the Application](#running-the-application)

 ## Introduction
-Welcome to the Tempcover tEngineering Exercise.
+Welcome to the Tempcover Engineering Exercise.
 This test will involve using C#, React, DotNet 7.0, and AspNet Core.
 We have 3 main directories for you to be aware of:

 - **Tempcover.Client**: This is a React app built using Vite.
 - **Tempcover.API**: This is a .Net 7 Web API.